-- 1.1 The game is used in these Playing Conditions as a general term meaning the Game of Cricket. - 1.2 The match refers to the World Test Championship Final 2021, between India and New Zealand, played under these Playing Conditions. - 1.3 The toss is the toss for choice of innings. - 1.4 Before the toss is at any time before the toss on the day the match is expected to start. - 1.5 Before the match is at any time before the toss, not restricted to the day on which the toss is to take place. - 1.6 During the match is at any time after the toss until the conclusion of the match, whether play is in progress or not. - 1.7 Playing time is any time between the call of Play and the call of Time.
-See clauses 12.1 (Call of Play) and 12.2 (Call of Time). - 1.8 Conduct of the match includes any action relevant to the match at any time on any day of the match. - 1.9 Ground Authority is the entity appointed by the ICC and having responsibility for functions relating to the hosting and management of the match, including any agents acting on their behalf (including but not limited to the curator or other ground staff). - 1.10 The Spirit of Cricket refers to the values of respect and fair play that underpin the game of cricket, as set out in the Preamble to these Playing Conditions. - 1.11 The ICC Code of Conduct is the ICC Code of Conduct for Players and Player Support Personnel, as
+- 1.1 The game is used in these Playing Conditions as a general term meaning the Game of Cricket. - 1.2 A match is a single Test Match between two teams, played under these Playing Conditions. - 1.3 The toss is the toss for choice of innings. - 1.4 Before the toss is at any time before the toss on the day the match is expected to start. - 1.5 Before the match is at any time before the toss, not restricted to the day on which the toss is to take place. - 1.6 During the match is at any time after the toss until the conclusion of the match, whether play is in progress or not. - 1.7 Playing time is any time between the call of Play and the call of Time.
+See clauses 12.1 (Call of Play) and 12.2 (Call of Time). - 1.8 Conduct of the match includes any action relevant to the match at any time on any day of the match. - 1.9 Ground Authority is the entity responsible for the selection and preparation of the pitch and other functions relating to the hosting and management of the match, including any agents acting on their behalf (including but not limited to the curator or other ground staff). - 1.10 Home Board is the ICC member responsible for the home team and the hosting of the match. - 1.11 Visiting Board is the ICC member responsible for the visiting team. - 1.12 The Spirit of Cricket refers to the values of respect and fair play that underpin the game of cricket, as set out in the Preamble to these Playing Conditions. - 1.13 The ICC Code of Conduct is the ICC Code of Conduct for Players and Player Support Personnel, as amended from time to time. - 1.14 The Competition Window means, in relation to the 2021-2023 edition of the ICC World Test Championship, the period from Thursday 1 July 2021 until Sunday 30 April 2023 (inclusive), subject to any extension in line with the World Test Championship Competition Terms; - 1.15 The Round Stage is the twenty-seven (27) series comprising the 2021-2023 edition of the ICC World Test Championship. - 1.16 A Penalty Over has the meaning set out in clause 16.11 and shall be calculated in accordance with the process set out in clause 12.9.